gouherdanish/gouherdanish.github.io/_posts/2024-09-28-docker-concepts.md

 ### Background

 **Before Docker**
-- The software development process was tedious and inefficient before Docker came
+- Before Docker came, the software development process was tedious and inefficient
 - Let's say developer1 developed a service with necessary dependencies installed in his local machine.
 - If he wants to hand over the code to other developer/tester, the other developer needs to install the dependencies again which can have many bottlenecks
     - The dependencies versions may not match